Published on July 8, 2020

 Past performance does not guarantee future results.

 Rates of return for periods greater than one year are annualized.
 The information given for this composite is historic and should not be taken as an indication of future performance.
 Performance returns are presented both before and after the deduction of advisory fees.
-Portfolio returns are calculated daily, reflecting a time weighted return method.
+Portfolio returns are calculated daily, reflecting a time-weighted return method.
 Portfolio returns reflect the reinvestment of dividends and other income and the deduction of brokerage fees, other commissions if any, and foreign withholding taxes.
 For the period 10/1/2012-12/31/2015, gross and net portfolio returns reflect the deduction of custodial, administrative, audit, legal, operating, and other expenses.
 Composite returns are calculated monthly by weighting portfolio returns by the beginning market value.
 Net return calculation:

 A. For the period 7/1/2006-3/31/2014, composite net returns reflect the monthly deduction of an annual model advisory fee of 1.00%: